chrisaberger/checks/index.md

 - Micro Experiments Validating Optimizer
 ```

+The contributions structure also mirros the remainder of the paper!

 <a name="and">
 ## "Reviewers Use AND Semantics"

-This one is simple.
 The 1000 things you do right in a paper do not matter, but the one thing you get wrong does.
-The place this I most often screwed this up was when I tried to do too many things at the paper which sacrificied do a couple things really well.
+I most often screwed this up when I tried to do too many things at the paper at the cost of doing a couple things really well.
 A paper is like building a dam, you better make sure there aren't any holes.

 ### Problem
 ```markdown
 We present technique X and show it is the best at tasks A, B, C, and D.
 ```
+Of course there is no problem here if due dillegence has been done on validating tasks A, B, C, and D but you have to make sure that is true.
+Were all of the proper baselines considered?
+Was the experimental setting fully optimized?
+Did you tune all the parameters of your experiment fully?
+Did you review the right literature and existing techniques?
+This is a lot of work, and in this setup you just multiplied it by 4!

 ### Fix
 ```markdown